Hartford, Wisconsin

 Hartford is a city in Washington and Dodge counties in the U.S. state of Wisconsin.
-As of the 2010 census, the city had a population of 14,223.
-All of this population resided in the Washington County portion of the city.
-The portion of the city in Dodge County consists of only industrial/commercial parcels.
-Located approximately 38 miles (61 km) northwest of Downtown Milwaukee and 22 miles (35 km) from city limits, Hartford is located on the outer edge of the Milwaukee metropolitan area.
+As of the 2020 census, the city had a population of 16,000.
+All of this population resided in Washington County; the portion of the city in Dodge County consists of only industrial and commercial parcels.
+Located approximately 38 mi northwest of downtown Milwaukee and 22 mi from city limits, Hartford is located on the outer edge of the Milwaukee metropolitan area.